UW-Hydro/VIC/README.txt

         Statements had arguments with ...1, sizeof()....Those were changed to ...sizeof(), 1, ...GCT

+OUTPUT_FORCE option does not close output files properly

+        Files affected:
+        check_files.c
+        close_files.c
+        get_global_param.c
+        initialize_atmos.c
+        read_soilparam.c
+        read_soilparam_arc.c
+        vicNl.c

+        The OUTPUT_FORCE compile-time option excluded the code that closed the output files, causing the output disaggregated forcing files to end abruptly before the end of the simulation period (due to the final chunk of the buffer not being flushed).
+In addition, the OUTPUT_FORCE option included the validation code for the entire soil parameter file, whose validation is not necessary for this option (and can prevent this option from working.
+This fix remedies these problems, by including the necessary file-closing code and excluding the unnecessary soil-parameter-file-checking code.

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.0.4 to VIC 4.0.5 *****
 --------------------------------------------------------------------------------